-Doris Kearns Goodwin is a world-renowned presidential historian, public speaker and Pulitzer Prize-winning and best-selling author.
+Doris Kearns Goodwin is a world-renowned presidential historian, public speaker and Pulitzer Prize-winning, New York Times #1 best-selling author.

-Her next book, Leadership in Turbulent Times, will be published September 18, 2018 by Simon & Schuster and is available for presale today.
-It is her seventh book and the culmination of five decades of acclaimed studies in presidential history.
+Her seventh book, Leadership in Turbulent Times, will be published September 18, 2018 by Simon & Schuster.
+It is available for pre-sale now.

 Leadership in Turbulent Times is the culmination of Goodwin’s five-decade career of studying the American presidents.
 The book delivers an illuminating exploration into the early development, growth, and exercise of leadership as exemplified by Abraham Lincoln, Theodore Roosevelt, Franklin D. Roosevelt and Lyndon B. Johnson.
 It provides an accessible and essential road map for aspiring and established leaders in every field and for all of us in our everyday lives.

-Ms. Goodwin’s critically acclaimed and The New York Times bestselling The Bully Pulpit: Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism (November, 2013).
-Awarded the Andrew Carnegie Medal for Excellence from the American Library Association, The Bully Pulpit is a dynamic history of the first decade of the Progressive era, that tumultuous time when the nation was coming unseamed and reform was in the air.
+Her last book was the critically acclaimed and The New York Times bestselling The Bully Pulpit: Theodore Roosevelt, William Howard Taft, and the Golden Age of Journalism (November 2013).
+Winner of the Carnegie Medal, The Bully Pulpit is a dynamic history of the first decade of the Progressive era, that tumultuous time when the nation was coming unseamed and reform was in the air.
 Steven Spielberg’s Amblin Partners has acquired the film and television rights to the book.

-Mr. Spielberg and Ms. Goodwin previously worked together on Lincoln, based in part on Ms. Goodwin’s award-winning Team of Rivals: The Political Genius of Abraham Lincoln, an epic tome that illuminates Lincoln’s political genius, as the one-term congressman and prairie lawyer rises from obscurity to prevail over three gifted rivals of national reputation to become president.
-Team of Rivals was the winner of the Lincoln Prize and the inaugural Book Prize for American History, and Goodwin in 2016 was the first historian to receive the Lincoln Leadership Prize from the Abraham Lincoln Presidential Library Foundation.
+Spielberg and Goodwin previously worked together on Lincoln, based in part on Goodwin’s award-winning Team of Rivals: The Political Genius of Abraham Lincoln, an epic work that illuminates Lincoln’s political genius, as the one-term congressman and prairie lawyer rises from obscurity to prevail over three gifted rivals of national reputation to become president.
+Team of Rivals was awarded the prestigious Lincoln Prize, the inaugural Book Prize for American History, and Goodwin in 2016 was the first historian to receive the Lincoln Leadership Prize from the Abraham Lincoln Presidential Library Foundation.

-Ms. Goodwin is well known for her appearances and commentary on television, where she is seen frequently on all the major television and cable networks and shows, including Meet the Press, The Late Show with Colbert Report.
+Well known for her appearances and commentary on television, Goodwin is seen frequently on all the major television and cable networks and shows including Meet the Press and The Late Show with Colbert Report.
 Most recently she played herself as a teacher to Lisa Simpson on The Simpsons and a historian on American Horror Story.

-Ms. Goodwin has served as a consultant and has been interviewed extensively for PBS and HISTORY’s documentaries on Presidents Johnson, Roosevelt and Lincoln, the Kennedy family, and on Ken Burns’ The History of Baseball and The Roosevelts: An Intimate History.
+Goodwin has served as a consultant and has been interviewed extensively for PBS and HISTORY’s documentaries on Presidents Johnson, Roosevelt and Lincoln, the Kennedy family, and on Ken Burns’ The History of Baseball and The Roosevelts: An Intimate History.
 She served as a consultant on HBO Films’ All the Way starring Bryan Cranston as President Johnson.

-Ms. Goodwin travels extensively to speak on college campuses and to public and private groups and companies on the subject of leadership.
-She lives in Concord, Massachusetts.
-Ms. Goodwin was the first woman to enter the Boston Red Sox locker room, and is a devoted fan of the World Series-winning team.
+Goodwin lives in Concord, Massachusetts.
+She was the first woman to enter the Boston Red Sox locker room, and is a devoted fan of the World Series-winning team.